atomcorp/10-2015/readme.md

 ### Notes on the lists
 - Albums are straightforward, but a word on To Pimp A Butterfly: I can appreciate it but I can't bring myself to love it like I did Good Kid, Maad City.
 - Singles, I disqualified songs that had appeared on the Album list, it was essentially 6 of the same artists.
-- Kaney is the best, so he got his own list.
+- Kanye is the best, so he got his own list.
 He didn't release an album, so the list consists of singles, tracks he produced and the rap perennial 'feat'.